Appearance, Biology and Treatment

 Do flea pupae move?

 Flea pupae can't move.
-They remain quiescent in a cocoon and stay there until they find a new host.
+They remain quiescent in a cocoon until they find a new host.
 They then emerge from the cocoon, but they have now become adults.

 Do flea pupae bite?

 Flea pupae don't bite.
 If they've just started their metamorphosis, their mouthparts are still adapted for chewing, not biting.
 Once they've completed their metamorphosis, they remain quiescent as pre-emerged adults.
 If they detect a host, they leave their cocoon, jump on the cat or dog and then bite.
 But they are no longer pupae, they are adults.

 From 5 days to one year.
 Under favorable conditions, it takes 5 to 9 days or the larva to metamorphose into an adult.
 Protected by its cocoon, the pupa can remain dormant for an extended period of time up to one year, until favorable conditions are met.

 The pupa is the more resistant stage of the flea life cycle:

 - It is well protected from predators due to its cocoon being surrounded by various debris stuck to it